stanman71/Python_Projects/Football/README.md

 - Choose a club in the dropdown menu

-- Now you can switch between the options and compare the data
+- Now you can switch between the options and analyse the data

 ------------